idslme/IDSL.UFA/README.md

 ## Quick Batch Example

-Follow these steps for a quick case study (n=33) [ST002263](https://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Study&StudyID=ST002263&DataMode=AllData&ResultType=1) which has Thermo Q Exactive HF hybrid Orbitrap data collected in the HILIC-ESI-POS/NEG modes.
+Follow these steps for a quick case study (n = 33) [ST002263](https://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Study&StudyID=ST002263&DataMode=AllData&ResultType=1) which has Thermo Q Exactive HF hybrid Orbitrap data collected in the HILIC-ESI-POS/NEG modes.

-1. Process raw mass spectrometry data and chromatographic information using the method described by [IDSL.IPA](https://github.com/idslme/IDSL.IPA#quick-batch-example)
+1. Process raw mass spectrometry data to generate chromatographics information using the method described by [IDSL.IPA](https://github.com/idslme/IDSL.IPA#quick-batch-example) for this study.

 2. Download these pre-calculated [IPDBs](https://zenodo.org/record/7512923/preview/IPDB_v1.8.zip#tree_item16) and use positive or negative mode IPDB from RefMetDB folder according to the IDSL.IPA folder results.
 RefMet represents [A **Ref**erence list of **Met**abolite names](https://www.metabolomicsworkbench.org/databases/refmet/).

-3. IDSL.UFA requires 30 parameters distributed into 4 separate sections.
+3. IDSL.UFA requires 30 parameters distributed into 4 separate sections for a full scale analysis.
 For this study, use default parameter values presented in the [UFA parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.UFA/main/UFA_parameters.xlsx).
-Next, Provide address for
+Next, provide information for

 	3.1. **PARAM0004** for the *Address of the IPDB (.Rdata)*